 In May 2019 we repeated this exercise and removed 220 tonnes of seaweed mixed with small plastic debris from the shore.
 An additional clean-up in March 2020 removed a further 217 tonnes of seaweed mixed with litter, and in March 2021, we again removed over 130 tonnes from the shore.
 In March 2022, we removed a further 248 tonnes.

 Other initiatives to facilitate the removal of marine litter include:

-- supporting SCRAPbook, a collaborative project between the Moray Firth Partnership and Sky Watch to map the litter hot spots round Scotland’s mainland coastline and support their clean-ups.
+- supporting SCRAPbook, a collaborative project between the Moray Firth Partnership and Sky Watch to map the litter hot spots around Scotland’s mainland coastline and support their clean-ups

 - Guidelines for the collection of offshore litter data